CharlieKarafotias/tmgr/README.md

    ensure [Pre-commit](https://pre-commit.com/#install) is installed on your computer.
 This project utilizes pre-commit to ensure consistency throughout commits.

+### Release a change

+If you wish to release a new version of `tmgr`, follow the steps below:
+1. Ensure [Pre-commit](https://pre-commit.com/#install) is installed on your computer
+2. Open a pull request on the `tmgr` repository
+3. Review the PR and merge to `main` branch locally
+4. When the merge occurs locally, the pre-commit script will run.
+This runs `cargo build -r && gh release create`

 ## CLI Commands

 `tmgr` has the following commands: